Seahawks position review: How will the Seahawks address their inconsistent pass rush? Should they re-sign Rasheem Green?

 Snaps played in regular season: 481

 Contract situation: Has one year remaining on a two-year deal signed before the 2021 season.
-Set to earn just over $4 million in 2022, with a $6.5 million cap hit.
+Set to earn just more than $4 million in 2022, with a $6.5 million cap hit.

 Tackle Bryan Mone